USB flash drive: History

 The basis for USB flash drives is flash memory, a type of floating-gate semiconductor memory invented by Fujio Masuoka in the early 1980s.
 Flash memory uses floating-gate MOSFET transistors as memory cells.
+In the 1995, a group of companies including IBM, Microsoft, Intel and NEC were working on the development of Universal Serial Bus (USB).

-Multiple individuals have staked a claim to being the inventor of the USB flash drive.
-On April 5, 1999, Amir Ban, Dov Moran, and Oron Ogdan of M-Systems, an Israeli company, filed a patent application entitled "Architecture for a Universal Serial Bus-Based PC Flash Disk".
-The patent was subsequently granted on November 14, 2000 and these individuals have often been recognized as the inventors of the USB flash drive.
+Multiple individuals have staked a claim to having invented the USB flash drive.
+On April 5, 1999, Amir Ban, Dov Moran, and Oron Ogdan of M-Systems, an Israeli company, filed a patent application entitled "Architecture for a Universal Serial Bus-Based PC Flash Disk" that combined flash memory storage with USB connector through a USB controller.
+The patent was subsequently granted on November 14, 2000, and these individuals have often been recognized as the inventors of the USB flash drive.
 Also in 1999, Shimon Shmueli, an engineer at IBM, submitted an invention disclosure asserting that he had invented the USB flash drive.
-A Singaporean company named Trek 2000 International is the first company known to have sold a USB flash drive, and has also maintained that it is the original inventor of the device.
-Finally Pua Khein-Seng, a Malaysian engineer, has also been recognized by some as a possible inventor of the device.